Image Slider

 Tip: Snow boots can be bulky and expensive.
 For a more convenient option, consider buying removable non-slip spikes, which can be attached to your regular shoes for better traction on icy surfaces.

-Compared to Honshu, where it can take 4-5 hours to reach ski resorts from Narita or Haneda Airports, Hokkaido is much more traveler-friendly with its efficient access.
+Compared to Tokyo, where it can take 4-5 hours to reach ski resorts from Narita or Haneda Airports, Hokkaido is a much more traveler-friendly destination for skiing and other winter activities.

 Most ski resorts are conveniently located within 2 hours of the main airports, including New Chitose, Asahikawa and Obihiro.
-Base cities like Sapporo and Asahikawa are also accessible, typically just an hour away by car or shuttle bus from popular resorts.
+Popular resorts are also accessible from base cities like Sapporo and Asahikawa, typically just an hour away by car or shuttle bus.

 You have several transportation options:

-Car rentals: Renting a car offers the most flexibility, especially if you're looking to explore more remote areas at your own pace.
+3. Car rental: Renting a car offers the most flexibility, especially if you're looking to explore more remote areas at your own pace.

 Tip: Consider the Hokkaido Rail Pass, available exclusively to international visitors.
 This pass allows unlimited rides on all JR lines in Hokkaido (excluding the Hokkaido Shinkansen) and some buses.